lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 -------------

-Runs puppet-lint in the ``puppet-dir`` directory. puppet-lint runs recursively, so the base directory is usually the best place to run from.
+Runs puppet-lint in the ``puppet-dir`` directory. puppet-lint runs recursively, the base directory is usually the best place to run from.

 :Template Names: